© 2025 Connecticut Public

 Connecticut Public

-Celebrated predominantly by Latino families, the holiday commemorates the Epiphany at the end of the twelve days of Christmas, when three wise men brought gifts to baby Jesus.
+Celebrated predominantly by Latino families, the Christian holiday commemorates the Epiphany on Jan.
+6 at the end of the Twelve Days of Christmas, when three wise men brought gifts to baby Jesus.

 Effort to mark a school holiday

-The Three Kings Day celebration is happening on the heels of an announcement regarding a new bill that seeks to have schools across Connecticut recognize the holiday.
+The Three Kings Day celebration is happening on the heels of an announcement in the state legislature regarding a new bill that seeks to have schools across Connecticut recognize the holiday.

 State Rep. Christopher Rosario (D-Bridgeport) recently introduced the bill in an effort to ensure that Latino kids can take part in Three Kings Day traditions without missing important classroom time.

-Many schools with large Latino populations in Bridgeport, Stamford and Hartford already observe the holiday, but many in surrounding towns don’t.
+Many schools with large Latino populations in Bridgeport, Stanford and Hartford, already observe the holiday, but many in surrounding towns don’t.

-“We want to make sure that the Department of Education will allow the option to other cities and towns, whether it's a rural or suburban community,” Rosario said, “and those families that do observe, allow them to celebrate without getting charged an absence.”
+“We want to make sure that the Department of Education will allow the option to other cities and towns, whether it's a rural or suburban community,” Rosario said.
+“Those families that do observe, allow them to celebrate without getting charged an absence.”

 “It’s a holiday.
 It’s a tradition for us, and they need to respect that too for our children,” Morales said.